ipb-halle/MolPaintJS/README.md

 </script>
 ```

-* Please see `docs/index.html` for a complete example
-* For development, check out the sources, make your modifications and call the `install.sh` script to rebuild the `docs` directory
+To build your own copy, check out the sources, and call the build script (`node build.js`) to get an executable copy in the `dist` directory.
+Please also see the `docs` directory, which contains the static content for the MolPaintJS Playground on Github Pages.

 ## Features
 * Pure HTML5 / JavaScript
-* Import and export of chemical structures in MDL MOL v2000 format, either via JavaScript method calls or copy / paste.
+* Import and export of chemical structures in MDL MOL format (V2000 and V3000), either via JavaScript method calls or copy / paste.
 The copy / paste feature is especially useful in conjunction with newer releases of ChemDraw.
 * Configurable set of template molecules
 * Possibility to define electronic state (singlet, doublet, triplet) and the isotopic composition of a compound

 Currently the software concentrates on small molecules.
 Many other features (e.g. Query flags, Rgroup, Sgroup, polymers, reactions, etc. pp.) are missing.
-Some convenience features and usability improvements (e.g. rotation of molecules) are planned.
+Some convenience features and usability improvements are planned.

 ## Configuration
 ### Changing the set of templates